ShaneKanterman04/Chess-Anarchy-/README.md

 npm start
 ```

 Then visit `http://localhost:3000` to open the lightweight front end.
-The Node server at `server.js` keeps a shared chess board in memory, lets any connected user move pieces with Socket.IO events, and broadcasts the updated state to everyone in the game.
+The Node server at `server.js` keeps a shared chess board in memory, lets any connected user move pieces with Socket.IO events, and broadcasts the updated state and in-game chat to everyone in the game.

 ---